phillipadsmith/2014.phillipadsmith.com/_posts/2015-03-30-uncovering-a-path-toward-sustainable-journalism-in-canada.md

 This is an interesting time to be working in the world of journalism in Canada.
 At the same time that CBC is announcing cuts across the country, we are seeing some surprising surges of support for independent reporting.

 Jesse Brown's [Canadaland show](http://canadalandshow.com/) recently passed their goal of reaching $10,000 a month in reader-contributed funding.
 The Vancouver Observer recently [surpassed their goal of $50,000](https://www.kickstarter.com/projects/870712911/national-observer-reports-from-the-energy-battlegr) to launch the "National Observer" with a focus on energy. iPolitics continues to delivery great reporting via its subscription model.
-And The Tyee, having already sent a reporter to Ottawa thanks to reader support, is on target to raise an additional $50,000 to beef up its election reporting.
+And The Tyee -- having already sent a reporter to Ottawa thanks to reader support -- is on target to raise an additional $50,000 to beef up its election reporting.

 It's going to be a fun couple of weeks.
 If you haven't contributed yet, [please consider supporting The Tyee's ongoing, award-winning reporting][support].